🧬

 Is the Mudi a good apartment dog?

-Yes, they are typically excellent with children if socialized early, though their herding instinct may cause them to nip at heels.
+Yes, they are generally affectionate and loyal, though their herding instinct may cause them to nip at heels if not properly trained.

 View Official FCI Standard